Focal and Efficient IOU Loss for Accurate Bounding Box Regression: Experiments

 \subsection{Datasets and Evaluation Metrics}

 We conduct experiments with both synthetic and real datasets.
 For the synthetic data, we conduct two simulation experiments to respectively study the superiorities of the EIOU and Focal-EIOU loss, as well as the importance of EEM.
 As shown in ~\figurename~\ref{fig:sim} , we randomly generate $1000$ points within a $20\times 20$ box.
-Each point has a set of $7\times 7$ anchors with different aspect ratios ( $1$:$4$, $1$:$3$, $1$:$2$, $1$:$1$, $2$:$1$, $3$:$1$ and $4$:$1$) and different scales ($50$, $67$, $75$, $100$, $133$, $150$ and $200$).
+Each point has a set of $7\times 7$ anchors with different aspect ratios ( $1$:$4$, $1$:$3$, $1$:$2$, $1$:$1$, $2$:$1$, $3$:$1$ and $4$:$1$) and different scales ($50$, $67$, $75$, $100$, $133$, $150$ and $200$). {The blue points denote the central points of anchors, where the red rectangles illustrate the $7\times 7$ scales of the anchors around one of the 1000 blue central points}.
 We also have $7$ target boxes locating at ($10$,$10$).
 These target boxes all have a fixed scale $100$ but different aspect ratios ( $1$:$4$, $1$:$3$, $1$:$2$, $1$:$1$, $2$:$1$, $3$:$1$ and $4$:$1$).
-To emphasize the importance of EEM, we initialize higher quality anchors than those in~\figurename~\ref{fig:sim}.
-As depicted in ~\figurename~\ref{fig:sim2}, $100$ points are generated within a square whose center point is ($10$,$10$) and the side length is $2.5$.
+To emphasize the importance of EEM, we initialize higher quality anchors than those in~\figurename~\ref{fig:sim}. { We further constrain to sample anchors within a smaller square (the blue area) around the target locations, so that the anchors will have heavy overlaps with targets, which simulate the common situations in real scenarios.} As depicted in ~\figurename~\ref{fig:sim2}, $100$ points are generated within a square whose center point is ($10$,$10$) and the side length is $2.5$.
 Each point has a set of $3\times 3$ anchors with different aspect ratios ($1$:$3$, $1$:$1$, $3$:$1$) and different scales ($50$, $100$, $150$).
 Targets boxes have three aspect ratios ($1$:$3$, $1$:$1$, $3$:$1$) and a fixed scale $100$.
 The simulation algorithm is depicted in Algorithm~\ref{algorithm:sim}.
 We go through all the anchors and regress them to each target.
 For specific anchor $B_{n,s}$ and target $B_i^{gt}$, we regress anchor $B_{n,s}^{t-1}$ to $B_{n,s}^{t}$ according to the gradient of the loss $L$ w.r.t $B_{n,s}^{t-1}$ at iteration $t$.
 The performance of the regression process is evaluated with $\ell_1$ loss and IOU metric.

 We also present the experimental results on the bounding box detection track of the challenging COCO 2017 dataset~\cite{coco}.
 We use the COCO train-2017 split ($115k$ images) for training and report the ablation studies on the val-2017 split ($5k$ images).
 The COCO-style Average Precision (AP) is chosen as the main evaluation metric.